scaleoutsystems/stackn/docs/guide.md

 ![Lab Sessions](https://github.com/scaleoutsystems/stackn/tree/master/docs/images/labs.png)

 ## Datasets
-When you create a Project, you automatically get an S3 storage created for your datasets, reports, models etc. You can control what is available in your `datasets` bucket directly from STACKn in the `Datasets` page.
+When you create a Project, you automatically get an S3-compatible object storage (MinIO) for your datasets, reports, models etc. You can see what is available in your `datasets` bucket directly from STACKn on the `Datasets` page.

-On top of the page, you can find a link to your MinIO instance together with the login credentials.
-Once you are logged in, you can upload files and manage your buckets, but do not delete or rename the already existing buckets.
+On top of the page, you find a link to your MinIO instance together with the login credentials.
+Once you are logged in, you can upload files and manage your buckets, but do not delete or rename the already existing buckets since they fill specific functions.

 ![Datasets](https://github.com/scaleoutsystems/stackn/tree/master/docs/images/datasets.png)